 Submitted films are initially viewed by one of four screening committees – one each for Narrative Features, Documentary Features, Short Films and High School Film Competition submissions.
 These committees are comprised of 10-20 volunteer screeners, each of whom has taken a critical examination and been hand-selected by Heartland Film staff.
-Three different screeners watch each submitted film in its entirety and complete a detailed online review.
-A combination of these reviews and in-person discussions about the films helps Heartland Film’s programming staff determine the strongest submissions each year.
-The 10-15 films in each category that best match Heartland Film’s mission are sent on to the category’s respective Finalist jury.
+The 10-15 films in each category that best match Heartland Film’s mission are sent on to the category’s respective Finalist/Grand Prize jury.
 Consisting of film professionals, academics and critics, these juries select the five best films within each category.
 These five films, or Finalists, are all in contention for the Grand Prize within their respective category.
-The third and final jury tier is the Grand Prize jury, comprised of past filmmakers, critics, and industry professionals.

 Heartland believes that film is a transformative art form because the artistic and technical quality draws a viewer in and allows him or her to fully experience the story the filmmakers are trying to tell.
 The story of every selected film has the power to impact the audience.
 A film that aligns with Heartland Film’s mission will create some kind of perspective-shift in the viewer, and can change the way he or she sees the world.
 It could be the kind of change that inspires a viewer, or perhaps educates them.